-I recently created a poll to ask a question on LinkedIn about whether my network work Fridays.
+I recently created a poll to ask a question on LinkedIn about whether my network works Fridays.
 This was after a comment an acquaintance made that surprised me: “MOST PEOPLE TAKE FRIDAYS OFF NOW THAT THEY WORK FROM HOME”.
-Once my poll received over 70,000 views and thousands of votes I realised it was a very prevalent topic with mixed opinions.
+Once my poll received over 70,000 views and thousands of votes I realized it was a very prevalent topic with mixed opinions.

 It's in the Maths